-In this illustration, the contact information displayed in the main Sales Order report actually comes from a Contacts subreport.
+In the following screenshot, the contact information displayed in the main Sales Order report actually comes from a Contacts subreport.

 Work with Report Builder and the Power BI service

-Power BI Report Builder can work with paginated reports on your computer (known as local reports) or with reports on the Power BI service.
+Power BI Report Builder can work with paginated reports on your computer, known as local reports, or with reports on the Power BI service.
 When you open Report Builder for the first time, you're asked to sign into your Power BI account.
-If not, select Sign In in the upper-right corner.
+If not, select Sign In at the upper-right corner.

 After signing in, you see a Power BI Service option in Power BI Report Builder for the Open and Save As options on the File menu.
 When you select the Power BI Service option to save a report, you create a live connection between Power BI Report Builder and the Power BI service.

 Save a local report to the Power BI service

 Before you can add a subreport to a main report, first create the two reports and save them to the same Power BI workspace.